faaez/capiq-python/README.md

 # capiq-python
 Thin Python wrapper for CapIQ's REST API

+Includes request caching, with a keep alive of 24 hours.
+Credentials are passed in to the constructor for ease of use.

 ##Status

-The wrapper is functional.
-It includes request caching, with a keep alive of 24 hours.
-Credentials are passed in to the constructor for ease of use.
+I unfortunately don't have CapIQ access anymore so am not able to maintain this.
+Please feel free to create pull requests if you like.

 ###TODO